-- Ensure the cookies from the IP address of the device that is being accessed are not currently being blocked. - Windows Vista, Windows 7 and Windows 2008 server users should ensure that the IP address of the device being accessed is included in their browser's Trusted Sites Zone and that Protected Mode is not on when accessing the device.
+- Ensure the cookies from the IP address of the device that is being accessed are not currently being blocked. - Ensure that the IP address of the device being accessed is included in their browser's Trusted Sites Zone and that Protected Mode is not on when accessing the device.